 Here are several factors that go into determining your auto insurance premiums:

-Your location Where you live affects how much you pay.
+Where you live affects how much you pay.
 People report more thefts, vandalism and accidents in highly populated areas.
 Uninsured drivers tend to flock to these areas as well, so many insurance companies have added uninsured motorist clauses to policies.
 These clauses can drive up rates even for people who have stellar driving records.

 In addition to rates being dependent on your area's population rates, state laws also affect auto insurance premiums.
 Twelve states have no-fault insurance, which covers medical benefits and imposes monetary caps on the amount you can sue to recover after an auto accident.
 These features of no-fault insurance are handy for helping those involved in car accidents, but this type of insurance also allows fraud to run rampant, according to the Insurance Information Institute.
 This amount of fraud increases insurance rates to cover the losses incurred by the fraud.